dcasia/resource-navigation-tab/README.md

 ## Basic Usage

-Firstly import `HasResourceNavigationTabTrait` trait into your resource and start grouping your fields with `ResourceNavigationTab` object:
+First, import `HasResourceNavigationTabTrait` trait into your resource and start grouping your fields with the `ResourceNavigationTab` object:

 ```php
 use DigitalCreative\NavigationCard\HasResourceNavigationTabTrait;